freddyisaac/gorav1e/README.md

 # Description
 This started as a simple wrapper to expriment with av1 encoding/decoding from golang.
 I decided to try and wrap the rust rav1e sdk.
-However it seems that directly calling the rav1e C lib created from crate-c seems to break the golang garbage collector.
+However it seems that directly calling the rav1e C lib created from cargo-c seems to break the golang garbage collector.
 I am not sure why but I feel that the work presented here https://words.filippo.io/rustgo/ provides some clue.
 Given that I was in a bit of a ruch I tried using a simple C trampoline code to call the api which does appear to work.